 In the event a discovery dispute arises, the parties shall meet and confer in good faith to attempt to resolve the issues.
 (See B.L.R.
 1001-2(a) and Civil L.R.
 37-1(a) and (b).)
 Should the parties fail to resolve a discovery dispute, the parties should not file discovery motions.
-Rather, the party that propounded the disputed discovery should submit a letter brief of no more than five (5) pages to the Court via email to Judge Blumenstiel's Courtroom Deputy, Mr. Benjamin Gapuz, at benjamin gapuz@canb.uscourts.gov.
-After conferring with Judge Blumenstiel, Mr. Gapuz will advise the other parties of their deadline(s) to submit letter briefs in opposition to the initiating party's.
-Absent leave of Court, no party should submit a letter brief exceeding five (5)

-pages or include exhibits with letter briefs.
-Letter briefs in excess of five (5) pages or exhibits submitted without the Court's permission will not be considered.
+Rather, the aggrieved party should submit a letter brief of no more than five (5) pages to the Court via email to Judge Blumenstiel's Courtroom Deputy, Dan Sondheim, at dan\sondheim@canb.uscourts.gov.
+After reviewing the initiating party's submission, Judge Blumenstiel will take whatever action she deems appropriate to resolve the dispute.
+This might include issuance of an order, scheduling a hearing, or requesting a response or more information.
+Absent leave of Court, no party should submit a letter brief exceeding five (5) pages or include exhibits with letter briefs.
+Letter briefs in excess of five (5) pages or exhibits submitted without the Court's permission may not be considered.